Syrian boys become breadwinners as parents struggle in Turkey

 Yehya, a 12-year-old Syrian boy from Azaz, a town near Syria's northern frontier with Turkey, works in a photography studio in a dilapidated mall around the corner from a string of gold shops in the market district.

-He runs memory cards and photos to and from the printers for a weekly wage of 35 lira ($16) - having just got a pay rise.
+He runs memory cards and photos to and from the printers for a weekly wage of 35 lira (9.61 pounds) - having just got a pay rise.

-He said he missed school in Syria, where religion was his favorite subject because "it teaches us how to live right", but he had little choice but to take up any work available.
+He said he missed school in Syria, where religion was his favourite subject because "it teaches us how to live right", but he had little choice but to take up any work available.

 "My father worked for a couple of days (as a security guard) but now he has no job," he said shyly.
 "We are five boys and two girls and four of us work, to support our family."